careerbytecode/local-chapters/README.md

 ✅ Invite your friends, colleagues, and peers – **let’s learn, share & grow together** 🌟

+💡 **Reply here if you’re interested** — Connect on LinkedIn 👉 [CareerByteCode](https://www.linkedin.com/in/careerbytecode/)

+We’ll send you the **onboarding process**.

 ---

 ## 🌍 The Road Ahead

 🔮 This is just the beginning!
-CareerByteCode will expand **local chapters worldwide** – Bangalore, Delhi, Chennai, Hyderabad, USA, Europe, Middle East, and beyond.
+CareerByteCode will expand **local chapters in every city worldwide** – Bangalore, Delhi, Chennai, Hyderabad, New York, Toronto, London, Dubai, Singapore, and beyond.

 Our vision is clear:
 - **Empower 10 Million+ Students & Professionals** 💪